FelixHohne/DataVisualization/README.md

 **Parental Education and and Birth Weight**

-Considering the high level of inequality of inequality in the United States, could there perhaps be a relationship between the level of parental education and the birth weight?
+Considering the high level of inequality of inequality in the United States, could there now perhaps be a relationship between the level of parental education and the birth weight?
 This is not the case; as one perhaps would have expected, there is no obvious relationship between parental education and the birth weight of their children.

 ![US_Births](https://user-images.githubusercontent.com/58995473/72190776-b0424980-3400-11ea-80d6-8024b8e358bb.png)